KennotLee/kennotlee/README.md

 ### About me
 I am trying to **cook up things**
-Not really a fan of making WIP projects public especially in early stages but one should be coming up very soon ^(citation needed)
+Not really a fan of making WIP projects public especially in early stages but one should be coming up very soon <sup>citation needed</sup>
  <!--
 **KennotLee/kennotlee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.